 Companies like Sanlam Trust draft wills for free if the company is nominated in the Will as the executor or co-executor of the estate.

 Will drafters must be reimbursed for their time and knowledge, like any other professional person, says Nel.

-“Don’t place too much focus on the cost of a Will, but find a professional person to assist you and who can also give you proper estate planning advice,’’ he advises.
+“Don’t place too much focus on the cost of a will, but find a professional person to assist you and give you proper estate planning advice,’’ he advises.

 Anyone may draft a free will, but you must be careful.
 There is some truth in the adage that you get what you pay for, says Nel.

-According to him, the drafting of a Will is not as simple as some may think.
-He advises that you rather find a professional person to assist, even in cases of a fairly small estate.
+According to him, the drafting of a will is not as simple as some may think.
+He advises you rather find a professional person to assist, even in cases of a fairly small estate.

 ALSO READ: Why is it important to update your will?

 Tips on drawing up a will:

 - Keep your Will as straightforward as possible.

 - It’s not advisable to draft your own will - unless you’re an expert.